Marc Overbeck of Oregon serves as the Primary Care Organization (PCO) representative on the ACU Board of Directors.

 Mr. Overbeck’s background in developing and nurturing public sector partnerships is extensive.
 He is the recipient of a Hammer Award from former US Vice President Al Gore for his leadership in The Oregon Option, an innovative federal/state partnership that exchanged federal regulatory relief for enhanced performance outcomes in employment and training programs, and also served as the legislative director to Oregon Governor Barbara Roberts in the early 1990s.
 From 1997-2000, Mr. Overbeck was the first coordinator of Oregon’s one-stop career center system, which has developed over three decades to become the primary vehicle for labor exchange in the state.
 From 2001-2003, he served as Interim Executive Officer of the Oregon Child Care Commission, and led a coalition of public and non-profit groups to successfully advocate for enhanced child care regulation.
 And, from 2006-2008, Mr. Overbeck led a series of listening sessions around the state as Executive Staff to the Governor’s Commission on Senior Services to promote planning for the future of long-term care in Oregon.

 Mr. Overbeck earned his Bachelor’s degree in political science and philosophy from Willamette University, and also studied at Birkbeck College, University of London – where he served as a Hansard Scholar.
-Mr. Overbeck is active in his spiritual community, having served as President of his congregation, and currently leads special projects at the request of its Board of Directors.
+Mr. Overbeck is active in his spiritual community, currently serving as President of his congregation.
 He also leads courses and programs for Landmark Worldwide, a global personal and professional growth, training and development organization.